marcotoronto/rdm-test/content/06-1_Data_Collection.md

 ---

-# Record The Process Data Collection
+# Record the Process of Data Collection

 In your research data management plan, it's important to include various aspects related to data collection.
 First, describe the **type of data** you will collect, such as text, images, audio, or scans.